DOI10.47051/WCQK9257

 Figure 2: Distribution of Macropholidus annectens in Ecuador.
 The star corresponds to the approximate general type locality: vicinity of Loja.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Macropholidus comes from the Greek words makros (=long) and pholidos (=scale),11 and refers to the large scales around the body.3 The specific epithet annectens is a Latin word meaning “linking.”11 At the time of the original description, this species was thought to be a form intermediate between Pholidobolus montium and M. ruthveni.2,12.
+Etymology: The generic name Macropholidus comes from the Greek words makros (=long) and pholidos (=scale),11 and refers to the large scales around the body.3 The specific epithet annectens is a Latin word meaning “linking.”11 At the time of the original description, this species was thought to be an intermediate form between Pholidobolus montium and M. ruthveni.2,12.

 See it in the wild: Lonely Sticklizards can be observed with almost complete certainty during a short, targeted day visit to the outskirts of Loja, especially east of the city.
 The lizards can be found by searching under rocks and logs in pastures near remnants of native vegetation or simply by looking along stone walls and fences during sunny days.